salesforcecli/plugin-data/messages/bulk.status.md

 # summary

 View the status of a bulk data load job or batch.
+Uses Bulk API 1.0.

 # description

-Run this command using the job ID or batch ID returned from the "<%= config.bin %> data delete bulk" or "<%= config.bin %> data upsert bulk" commands.
+Run this command using the job ID or batch ID returned from the "<%= config.bin %> force data bulk delete" or "<%= config.bin %> force data bulk upsert" commands.

 # examples

-- View the status of a bulk load job:
+- View the status of a bulk load job in your default org:

   <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA

-- View the status of a bulk load job and a specific batches:
+- View the status of a bulk load job and a specific batches in an org with alias my-scratch:

-  <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA --batch-id 751xx000000005nAAA
+  <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA --batch-id 751xx000000005nAAA --target-org my-scratch

 # flags.jobid